An Ireland Road Trip: How To Plan An Epic 1-Week Ireland Itinerary On Your Own

 You know that feeling when you’re driving through a place you’ve never been and stumble across a random beach, or a pub that looks like it’s been there since 1740, or a field full of baby lambs?
 That’s the soul of Ireland road trip magic.

 Yes, plan the main stops—but build in time to get a little lost.
 Some of our favorite moments came from just pulling off at a brown tourist sign and seeing where it led.
 Brown signs are your best friend.
+We booked flights, car rental and accommodations in advance.
+The only tours we planned were Cliffs of Moher and Guinness/Jameson.
+Other than that we drove and discovered so much beauty and castle ruins that we would have never been able to plan.

 Pro tip?
 Bring a physical road atlas.
 The GPS won’t always pick up that scenic overlook just off the main drag.